Miley Cyrus Turned Her Twitter Into Her Wedding Photo Album

 You can always find me barefoot on the floor playin w my puppies ... even at my own wedding pic.twitter.com/tGUm1vf5Of— Miley Ray Cyrus (@MileyCyrus) February 18, 2019

-In a photo with her mom, Tish Cyrus, the "Nothing Breaks Like A Heart" singer copped to some of her more ridiculous wedding behavior.
+In a photo with her mom, Tish Cyrus, the "Nothing Breaks Like A Heart" singer copped to some of her more ridiculous wedding behaviour.

 "My mama told me this bouquet is for holding .... not eating .... or smoking..... or using as a 'penis' but ....
 I did it anyway," she wrote.
 "Sorry mom."